MuneebZehel/muneeeeb/README.md

 ## 👋 **Welcome to my GitHub!**

 Hi, I’m Muhammad Muneeb Shafiq, a budding Data Scientist driven by curiosity and a passion for turning raw data into meaningful insights.
-I love exploring data and uncovering hidden patterns, and I'm always eager to learn and grow in the field of data science.
+I love exploring data and uncovering hidden patterns, and I’m always excited to take on new challenges.

 ***